Music

 ![]() |

 C141: 21 Foundation Studies for Alto and Bass Clarinet compiled and edited by William E. Rhoads.
-Etudes taken from the work of Lee, Dotzauer, Buchler, Platti, Schroder, Merck, Kummer, Franchomme, and Duport (several of these have been identified as composers of cello etudes).
+Etudes taken from the works of Lee, Dotzauer, Buchler, Platti, Schroder, Merck, Kummer, Franchomme, and Duport (several of these have been identified as composers of cello etudes).
 Keys from 4 flats to 2 sharps.
-Conservative range. | |
+Conservative range.
+Click on the cover image to view a sample page. | |

 ![]() |